zbMATHOpen/zbmath-open-kg/README.md

 ## Key Features

 - **RDF-Based Knowledge Graph**
-  Compliant with RDF and Semantic Web standards, the zbMATH Open KG is built entirely from RDF triples using widely adopted ontologies and vocabularies (e.g., ``schema:, dcterms:, skos:, cito:``), supporting interoperability and adheres to Linked Open Data principles.
+  The zbMATH Open KG is built entirely from RDF triples using widely adopted Semantic Web vocabularies and ontologies (e.g., ``schema:, dcterms:, skos:, cito:``), supporting interoperability and adheres to Linked Open Data principles.
+In addition, URI resolution is available for core entities (i.e., publications, scholars, software references), with cross-links with external URLs and persistent identifiers (e.g., DOI).
  The full RDF dumps is published on [**Zenodo**](./)(http://zenodo).
 A sample of 200 records is available here: [`data/subset-200.ttl`](./data/subset-200-v2.ttl).

 - **Expert-Curated Mathematical Metadata**
   In addition to standard bibliographic metadata, the KG incorporates annotated mathematical publications with expert-curated reviews and controlled keywords, software references, disambiguated authors, and *Mathematics Subject Classification* (MSC) codes -- a fine-grained ontology for mathematical subject classification.